johnsondiao/git-svn-briage/README.md

 I need to test the case below:

-1.dg -s : the svn repo has new file added
+1.dg -s : the svn repo has new file added  -- pass

 2.dg -s : the svn repo delete files